 Our perfumes oils contain fractionated coconut oil and a combination of high quality natural and synthetic fragrance components.

-Our eau de parfums are at extrait strength and are made with 200 proof denatured perfumers alcohol (unless you are an international customer, then IPM [Isopropyl Myristate] is used) and a combination of premium natural and synthetic fragrance components.
+Our extrait de parfums are made with 200 proof denatured perfumers alcohol (unless you are an international customer, then IPM [isopropyl myristate] is used) and a combination of high quality natural and synthetic fragrance components.

 Our perfumes contain a combination of both perfume-grade natural and synthetic fragrance components, unless stated as "all botanical" in the case of Gnome and Rochester.
 We believe that high-quality botanical components are the cornerstone of almost all great fragrances (with a few notable exceptions, of course) and utilize synthetics in more of a supporting role that helps the natural components bloom when possible.